Jump to:

 - Detailed map of Katakolon

 Katakolon has always been a port town, with its original heyday being the end of the 19th to the mid 20th century when it was the main point of departure for the region’s famous raisons.
-The Pirgos – Katakolo rail link was completed in 1881, a full 10 years before the Greek state railway line between Athens and Lamia was constructed.
+The Pirgos – Katakolon rail link was completed in 1881, a full 10 years before the Greek state railway line between Athens and Lamia was constructed.
 Katakolo’s port was funded entirely by the local Pirgos authorities to facilitate the transport of finished raisons to the ships at Katakolon where they were shipped to all the major ports of Europe.
 The Katakolon of those days can still be seen in the old warehouse buildings along its back streets, some of which have been nicely restored.

-That being said, the first time I went to Katakolo in 1997 my first impressions were not particularly warm.
+That being said, the first time I went to Katakolon in 1997 my first impressions were not particularly warm.
 The town had a bit of a rundown feeling to it, some of its older buildings along the back roads were in complete disrepair and the general feeling was one of a place that was on its last legs, port or no port, Olympia or no Olympia.

 Katakolon to Olympia

 Many of you reading this might well be coming on a cruise ship, and maybe you will want to know if there are any options for getting from Katakolon to Olympia which does not involve the official cruise ship tour (something I have been asked by more than one lost looking soul wandering down the beach).
 Well, the short answer is yes, there are, although walking is not one of them.
 If you are adventurous you could rent a car from one of the car rental agencies and drive yourself.
-The roads from Katakolon to Olympia are in good condition and hold no major surprises although it is possible to get slightly lost when passing through Pirgos since the signs are a bit vague in places.
-That being said, if you follow the signs and/or all the taxis and tour buses that will be going the same way you will be hard pressed not to end up in Olympia eventually.
-If you are considering the DIY driving route take into account the complete chaos that is called parking in Olympia.
-They have recently closed the main road to thru traffic meaning that you will need to park at the far end of town (while battling through the waiting busses and taxis parked all along the main road) and then walk the entire length of Olympia to get to the site.
-It is not that far, say 15-20 minutes normal walking, but the summer heat and the bus and taxi fumes can make that seem like a pretty long 15 minutes.
+The roads from Katakolon to Olympia are in good condition and hold no major surprises and the signs have been improved in the last few years to avoid having to go through Pirgos.

 Train from Katakolon to Olympia